MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

 ## VC Project Cache and extensibility

 To improve performance when working with big C++ solutions in VS 2017, the [VC Project cache](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/faster-c-solution-load-with-vs-15/) was introduced.
-It's implemented as a SQLite database which is populated with project data, and then used to load VC projects without loading MSBuild or CPS projects into memory.
+It's implemented as a SQLite database populated with project data, and then used to load VC projects without loading MSBuild or CPS projects into memory.

 However, because there are no CPS objects present for VC projects loaded from cache, the extension's MEF components which import `UnconfiguredProject` or `ConfiguredProject` cannot be created.
 To support extensibility, the VC Project cache is not used when it's detected that a project uses (or is likely to use) MEF extensions.